 Stop 7: Lorne

-The road starts to becoming winding after Memorial Arch, so make sure you’re paying close attention as you drive – even though there’s so much to see out the left-hand side!
+The road starts to wind after Memorial Arch, so make sure you’re paying close attention as you drive – even though there’s so much to see out the left-hand side!

-If you haven’t already eaten, pull into Lorne here for a late lunch.
-The Bottle of Milk is known for its burgers, or find a fish and chip place and have lunch on the beach.
+If you haven’t already eaten, pull into Lorne for a late lunch.
+Bottle of Milk is known for its burgers, or get some fish and chips for lunch on the beach.

-After eating, check out the Great Ocean Road Story exhibit at the Lorne Visitor Information Centre to learn more about the history of the road and the longest war memorial in the world.
+After eating, check out the Great Ocean Road Story exhibit at the Lorne Visitor Information Centre to learn more about the history of the road.
+The Great Ocean Road is the longest war memorial in the world, built to honour those who lost their lives fighting in World War I.

 If you’ve managed to get to Lorne at a decent time, head up to see the 30-metre Erskine Falls, a 15-minute drive from Lorne.